makerdao/auction-keeper/README.md

 automatically `deal`s expired auctions if it's us who won them.

 This keeper is intended to be a reference implementation.
 It may be used as-is, or pieces borrowed to develop your own auction trading bot.
-Status as of 2019.08.23:
- * Supports DSS 0.2.10
- * Unit testing completed
- * Testchain integration testing completed
- * Kovan integration testing not performed

 <https://chat.makerdao.com/channel/keeper>